-Allegro Software Best Practices for Managing IoT Related Risks

-Best Practices for Managing IoT Related Risks - Evolving security risks demand new and dynamic approaches - IoT-Fueled outcomes implies a deep trust in data - With billions of IoT endpoints feeding data into billions of digital twins that interact and exchange data, how can you manage IoT security related risks? - "Best Practices" - Our Research - 20+ Years of Experience
+Best Practices for Nanaging IoT Related Risks Allegro Software Best Practices for Managing IoT Related Risks Evolving security risks demand new and dynamic approaches to IoT ecosystem security.
+The ability to place confidence in IoTfueled outcomes implies a deep trust in the integrity and security of data originating from deployed IoT devices.
+Deployed IoT devices and their connected digital twins bring new and challenging security issues that often grow faster than the scale of adoption.
+With billions of IoT endpoints feeding data into billions of digital twins that interact and exchange data, how can you manage IoT security related risks?
+Collectively presented as a set of industry "Best Practices", the following pulls together our research and 20+ years of experience discussing and implementing device connectivity and security with our prospects and customers around the globe.
+Allegro's "Best Practices" document addresses the topic of IoT security related risks by taking a closer look at Critical Requirements and Functional Implementation.

-Critical Requirements Regardless of IoT application (healthcare, financial, military, government, industrial, infrastructure, etc.) there are 5 common recurring requirements for IoT ecosystem security.
+5 Critical Requirements Regardless of IoT application (healthcare, financial, military, government, industrial, infrastructure, etc.) there are 5 commonly recurring requirements for IoT ecosystem security.

 Device Integrity Is the device known to be in "good standing" with the larger IoT ecosystem?
-The enterprise element of an IoT ecosystem must authenticate each device and validate any data received from the device (none was lost in transmission).
-Likewise, the device must authenticate and validate all command-and-control messages from the enterprise system before taking any action.
-A unique and immutable root-of-trust for each device enables authentication and validation services.
-This in turn gives rise to a chain-of-trust authenticating and validating all firmware, application software, and stored data from the moment power is applied.
-This drastically reduces the risk that a rogue software update will take over a deployed device, receives a command to send valuable or sensitive data outside of the IoT ecosystem, or enrolls in a coordinated botnet for DDOS attacks.
+The enterprise element of an IoT ecosystem must authenticate each device, and additionally validate any data received from the device (none was lost in transmission).
+Likewise, the device must authenticate and validate all command and control messages from the enterprise system before taking any action.
+Authentication and validation services are enabled by a unique and immutable root-of-trust for each device.
+This in turn gives rise to a chain-oftrust authenticating and validating all firmware, application software and stored data from the moment power is applied.
+This drastically reduces the risk that a deployed device will be taken over by a rogue software update, receives a command to send valuable or sensitive data outside of the IoT ecosystem, or is enrolled in a coordinated botnet for DDOS attacks.